blaze4powder/BlazeAnticheat/README.md

 /poptotem <player> - pops their totem
 (no image needed)
-/blazereload - reloades the config
+/blazereload - reloads the config
 <img width="452" height="31" alt="image" src="https://github.com/user-attachments/assets/2ba5138c-ce62-40ae-b8e3-844fcfd63707" />

 And theres more! just do /help blazeanticheat and you will see all commands!